RAF Swinderby: Squadrons

+Units

+The following units were also here at some point:

 Current use

 In 1995 the station was put up for sale, where the land was purchased by Cemex for commercial mining.
 However, Cemex continued to rent the land to International Antiques & Collectors Fairs five times a year for the Swinderby Antiques Fair.

 In 2013 the hangars and the air traffic control tower remained in evidence along with acres of concrete runways and taxiways but most of the other buildings on the technical site have been demolished.
 In 2014 only 2 hangars remained, but the control tower was demolished.

 The domestic site has been developed as the new village of Witham St Hughs with only the former Officer's Married Quarters and Airmen's Married Quarters remaining.
 The new village hall has an information board giving the history of RAF Swinderby.

 On 10 May 2014 a memorial was dedicated to all those Servicemen and Servicewomen who served at RAF Swinderby from 1940 to 1993.
 It is situated by the modern village hall, adjacent to the information board and the bench "Remembering No. 300 & No. 301 Polish Squadrons who served with the Royal Air Force at RAF Swinderby during WW II".